fleetdm/fleet/website/resources/security-awareness/2022-05-security-awareness-slides.md

 * This is done upon hire and annually.
 * It focuses on the tools we use.
 * It also applies to securing your personal devices and accounts.
-* This takes less than 15 minutes.
+* This takes about 15 minutes.

 More info is available in our [handbook](https://fleetdm.com/handbook/security#security-awareness-training).